MarynaShavlak/dev-interview-hub/src/entities/Profile/README.md

     - `ProfileCard` - A component for displaying and editing user profile information.
     - `RedesignedProfileCardSkeleton` - A skeleton loading screen for the redesigned profile card.

+## Public Testing API
+- **Testing Exports**:
+  - `testProfileData` -  is a mock object representing profile data, designed for use in testing scenarios and development tools.

 ## Conclusion
 The Entity `Profile` is designed to handle all profile-related functionalities in a structured and maintainable manner.
 By following the FSD architecture, this module ensures easy scalability and integration within the larger application.